stadust/demonlist-guidelines/220_eligibility/200_skips.md

 # Skips

 Skips are divided into *three distinct classifications*, ranging from insignificant orb skips to bypassing entire sections of the level.
-Any skip's eligibility will be decided by the list team, **players are highly encouraged to check with the List Team before using a skip!**
+The eligibility of any skip will be decided by the list team. **Players are highly encouraged to check with the List Team before using a skip!**

 ## Type I - Always Allowed{id=type1}